Skip to main content

 Then I found a partner through a fitness accountability group.
 We set up video calls three days a week.
 She did her PT exercises, I did mine.
 Neither of us was coaching or even really watching the other.
 We'd say hi, set a timer, do our thing, and check in at the end.

 I stuck with that program for two months straight.
-It was the best I'd ever adhered to a PT program — not because the exercises changed, but because I didn't want to let her down.
+It was the best I'd ever adhered to a PT program.
+Not because the exercises changed, but because I didn't want to let her down.
 The social obligation of a real person waiting for me was stronger than any app notification, any guilt, any amount of "discipline."

 Then she got busy.
 Schedules drifted.
 And I was back to square one, back to doing my exercises the day before my PT appointment and skipping them the rest of the time.

 Both people on the call are exercising.
 That's the whole point.
 No mismatches with someone doing dishes.
 No feeling like the odd one out.
-Just two people in their living rooms, doing their thing, because the hardest part of exercise was never knowing what to do — it was starting.
+Just two people in their living rooms, doing their thing, because the hardest part of exercise was never knowing what to do.
+It was starting.

 If you've ever had a gym buddy and then lost them, you know exactly what I'm talking about.
 If you use body doubling for work and wish it worked for workouts, this is what you've been looking for.